Sarenne/starter-academic/content/event/conference-paper/index.md

 publication: In *Interspeech 2021* (under review).
 Brno, Czech Republic
 # publication_short: In *Interspeech 2021* (under review).
 Brno, Czech Republic

-abstract: People convey information extremely effectively through spoken interaction using multiple channels of information transmission - the lexical channel of what is said, and the non-lexical channel of how it is said.
-We propose studying human perception of spoken communication as a means to better understand how information is encoded across these channels, focusing on the question *What characteristics of communicative context affect listener's expectations of speech?*.
+abstract: "People convey information extremely effectively through spoken interaction using multiple channels of information transmission - the lexical channel of what is said, and the non-lexical channel of how it is said.
+We propose studying human perception of spoken communication as a means to better understand how information is encoded across these channels, focusing on the question *What characteristics of communicative context affect listener's expectations of speech?*

 To investigate this, we present a novel behavioural task testing whether listeners can discriminate between the true utterance in a dialogue and utterances sampled from other contexts with the same lexical content.
 We characterize how perception -- and subsequent discriminative capability--is affected by different degrees of additional contextual information across both the lexical and non-lexical channel of speech.

-Results demonstrate that people can effectively discriminate between different prosodic realisations, that non-lexical context is informative, and that this channel provides more salient information than the lexical channel, highlighting the importance of the non-lexical channel in spoken interaction.
+Results demonstrate that people can effectively discriminate between different prosodic realisations, that non-lexical context is informative, and that this channel provides more salient information than the lexical channel, highlighting the importance of the non-lexical channel in spoken interaction."

 # Summary.
 An optional shortened abstract.
+summary: "In _Interspeech 2021_ (under review).
+Brno, Czech Republic"

-summary: In *Interspeech 2021* (under review).
-Brno, Czech Republic // People convey information extremely effectively through spoken interaction using multiple channels of information transmission - the lexical channel of *what* is said, and the non-lexical channel of *how* it is said.
-# We propose studying human perception of spoken communication as a means to better understand how information is encoded across these channels, focusing on the question  What characteristics of communicative context affect listener's expectations of speech?.
+# People convey information extremely effectively through spoken interaction using multiple channels of information transmission - the lexical channel of *what* is said, and the non-lexical channel of *how* it is said.
+We propose studying human perception of spoken communication as a means to better understand how information is encoded across these channels, focusing on the question  What characteristics of communicative context affect listener's expectations of speech?. "

 tags:
 - Source Themes